-Molasses can be mixed with 100 parts water and sprayed directly onto plants and soil.
-This could be done regularly, such as monthly or even weekly.
+Molasses can be mixed with water and sprayed directly onto plants.
+This can be done regularly, such as monthly or even weekly.

-Usually, I'll combine this molasses fertilizer with other liquid organic fertilizers like kelp while I'm doing it, and as mentioned above, I always combine it with microbial inoculants and nitrogen fertilizers like fish.
+Usually, I'll combine this molasses fertilizer with other liquid organic fertilizers like seaweed while I'm doing it, and I always combine it with microbial inoculants and nitrogen fertilizers like fish.
 Molasses is also sticky and helps everything stick to the plant leaves.

-I mix it with water in a backpack sprayer or hose end sprayer, but even a watering can would work.
+I mix it with water in a backpack sprayer or hose end sprayer.

 The unsulfured variety is preferred when using molasses as fertilizer because the form of sulfur used in most molasses is there to kill microbes, while we're trying to feed microbes.

-Blackstrap molasses is what I use, because it's also used in the fermentation process to activate effective microorganisms, but any kind of molasses will work for spraying onto plants and soil.
+Blackstrap molasses is what I use, because it's also used in the fermentation process to activate effective microorganisms, but any kind of molasses will work for spraying onto plants.